jank-lang/jank-lang.org/resources/src/blog/2024-04-27-lazy-sequences.md

 with your browsers set to prefer dark themes may notice that this website now respects it.
 I try to make things look appealing without requiring any JS, even for all of the code highlighting and charts across my posts.
-Your feedback on my success here is also welcome.
+Your feedback on my success here would also be welcome.
 The static site itself is built in Clojure!

 ## Would you like to join in?
 1. Join the community on [Slack](https://clojurians.slack.com/archives/C03SRH97FDK)